damianociarla/DCSSelectCityFormFieldBundle/README.md

 ## After submit

-When the form is submitted the bundle provides an object that represent the three select.
+When the form is submitted the bundle provides an object that represent the three selects.
 The object is: `DCS\Form\SelectCityFormFieldBundle\Model\SelectData`

 ## A complete example